NZ Recommend Majors

 Bachelor of Law

-Law is the study of legal systems, including not only practical laws encountered in daily life but also legal philosophy, theory, and principles.
-New Zealand law is based on English common law and incorporates elements of Commonwealth law, case law, and equity.
+Law is the study of legal systems, including not only practical laws in everyday life but also legal philosophy, legal theory, and core principles.
+New Zealand law is based on English common law and incorporates elements of Commonwealth legal systems, case law, and equity principles.

-After completing a law degree in New Zealand, graduates may pursue registration as a lawyer and generally work in one of two main roles:
+After completing a law degree in New Zealand, graduates may pursue professional legal registration and typically work in one of two main roles:

-- Solicitor: Primarily handles legal practice and advisory work.
+- Solicitor: Primarily responsible for legal practice, client advisory services, and transactional legal work.

-The path to becoming a registered lawyer is the same for all law graduates, but after registration, individuals can choose career paths based on their interests and strengths.
+The pathway to becoming a registered lawyer in New Zealand is the same for all law graduates; however, after admission, individuals can pursue different legal career paths aligned with their interests, skills, and professional strengths.

 Study pathways